Learn why solely backing up your data isn’t always enough to recover from a disaster.

-Network Storage, or a Network Attached Storage Device (NAS) are storage locations that give you Cloud like storage in your home.
+Network Storage4, or a Network Attached Storage Device (NAS)4 are storage locations5 that give you Cloud like storage in your home.
 Network Storage gives you the ability to store files onto it from any device in your home that is connected to your home, or business network.
-The speed in which data can be transferred to, and from a NAS is largely dependent on the kind of hardware (Router, WiFi Access Point, Network Switch, Network Cabling) you have, and the connection between the NAS and your devices (Wired or Wireless).
+The speed in which data can be transferred to, and from a NAS is largely dependent on the kind of hardware (Network Router6, WiFi Access Point[^-wifi-access-point], Network Switch7, Network Cabling8) you have, and the connection between the NAS and your devices (Wired or Wireless).
 In my experience, Network Storage Devices are less susceptible to physical connection problems and damage due to the fact that they are rarely moved from their physical location.
 Wired connections are typically faster than Wireless connections.
 There are many types of Wired and Wireless connections.
 Having the latest technology insures that you will have the fastest transfer speeds between two or more devices.
 Transfer speeds between devices is really important.
 The less time it takes for data to transfer to and from devices the less likely a problem will occur in the transfer, or backup.

 Identifying the best technologies for achieving your backup and disaster recovery goals for home and small businesses

 The important thing to understand first is what kind of computer user you are: Basic, Intermediate, or Advanced.